 Word Of Caution

-MDF is susceptible to water damage, so ensure it is well primed and always use quality paint that repels moisture.
-This INSL All-Purpose Primer is a great choice.
+MDF is susceptible to water damage.
+Ensure it is primed on all sides and use high-quality, moisture-repellent paint.
+This INSL All-Purpose Primer is a solid choice for the job.

 Beadboard Surround